 If you’re looking for the ultimate winter getaway I’ve just had a couple of days enjoying the luxury at The Lindis, a stunning lodge, close to the Lindis Pass in the South Island.

 St Bathans is a very old town, established during the gold rush, but sadly it’s now has a ghostly feel.
 However, it’s not surprising as not much has happened for well over 100 years since the miners deserted the town in droves.
 In fact, the locals believe the old Vulcan Hotel is haunted.
 A famous resident and prostitute, Rose, died in the Vulcan over 100 years ago.
-The locals believe her spirit haunts the hotel and she has appeared before many male guests staying at the hotel.
+The locals believe her spirit haunts the hotel and she has appeared before many male guests.

 The town started as a tented city, but over time it turned into a real town.
 Streets were formed and wood, iron and mud-brick buildings replaced the calico huts.
 At the height of the gold rush, the population peaked at 2,000 and was served by a police station, courthouse, jail, hospital, 13 hotels, two banks and many businesses.

-Today, the big drawcard to St Bathans is across the road from the hotel, the Blue Lake at the foot of Mt St Bathans.
+While much of the historic remains have turned to rubble, the big drawcard to St Bathans today is across the road from the hotel, the Blue Lake at the foot of Mt St Bathans.
 It’s a small man-made lake, the result of sluicing operations that began in 1873 to mine the gold.

 It’s a great summer destination for swimming and picnics.
 The lake is surrounded by the most amazing rock formations made up of 200-million-year-old greywacke giving the lake an incredible aqua colour.